-Just like we measure day-to-day things like time in seconds, mass in kilograms, height in meters; computer memory and disc space are measured based on bytes.
+Just like we measure day-to-day things like time in seconds, mass in kilograms, and height in meters; computer memory and disc space are measured based on bytes.
 You would have probably come across terms like Kilobytes, Gigabytes, Terabytes, Petabytes, etc., especially when you are buying a new laptop or a phone or a new storage device like a hard disk.
-These terms are most commonly used metrics of data storage capacity and are useful when you want to buy a new digital device based on memory.
+These terms are the most commonly used metrics of data storage capacity and are useful when you want to buy a new digital device based on memory.

 That being said, have you ever visualized how much memory space is available in the real for gigabytes, terabytes or a petabyte?
 These units of measurement are most often confusing at first glance and understanding these terminologies is quintessential for anyone who works with a computer.